PaulBouteiller/Charon/README.md

-# CharonX: A Solid Mechanics FEM Package
+# Charon: A Solid Mechanics FEM Package

-CharonX is a finite element solver for solid mechanics problems.
-Developed as an extension to DOLFINx (part of the FEniCSx ecosystem), CharonX provides capabilities for simulating complex material behaviors including elasticity, plasticity, damage, and thermal effects.
+Charon is a finite element solver for solid mechanics problems.
+Developed as an extension to DOLFINx (part of the FEniCSx ecosystem), Charon provides capabilities for simulating complex material behaviors including elasticity, plasticity, damage, and thermal effects.
 The code is designed to facilitate research of new constitutive laws, with portions of the code leveraging JAX for automatic differentiation.

 ## Physical models and numerical methods

-CharonX solves solid mechanics problems using the finite element method.
+Charon solves solid mechanics problems using the finite element method.
 The current version provides the following features:

 ### Kinematics and time integration
 - Static and explicit dynamic simulations